-O. Extraordinary and Special Items
+Q. Extraordinary and Special Items

 Extraordinary items are transactions or events that are both unusual in nature and infrequent in occurrence.
 Special items are transactions or events that are within the control of the Board and that are either unusual in nature or infrequent in occurrence.
-During fiscal year
+Neither occurred during fiscal year 2011.